 Sexual Life can lead to serious infertility.

-Ureaplasma testing was not something I had ever heard about until I chanced upon it during an STI visit to an acupuncturist.
+I had never heard about Ureaplasma testing until I learned about it during an STI visit to an acupuncturist.
 My husband and I had been trying to conceive for 2.5 years (that’s 30 months or 884 days, and let’s not even go there in hours…), and despite numerous doctor appointments along the way and the acknowledgement that we were dealing with male factor infertility,

 There was not one mention of this infection and the effect it can have on infertility.

-My decision to visit an acupuncturist came from gearing up for our IVF with ICSI treatment that fertility STI Test doctors had recommended we be sent to.
-I underwent rigorous STD testing via the NHS: blood exams (numerous), ultrasounds, HSG, examination, hysteroscopy, laparoscopy, fibroid investigation, etc.… Of the back of all this, I had treatment for mild endometriosis, but STD Tests otherwise are clear.
+My decision to visit an acupuncturist came from gearing up for our IVF with ICSI treatment that fertility STI Urine home kit Test doctors had recommended we be sent to.
+I underwent rigorous STD Home Swab Kit Profile tests via the NHS: blood exams (numerous), ultrasounds, HSG, examination, hysteroscopy, laparoscopy, fibroid investigation, etc.… Of the back of all this, I had treatment for mild endometriosis, but my STD swab test report is otherwise clear.
 As the initial two blood tests had shown, my reproductive organs were in good working order, my hormones were doing their thing, and I had a good Ovarian reserve.

 My husband, on the other hand, had two semen analyses, both of which showed we had a significant motility issue (5%/8% vs the ‘normal’>40%), amongst a few other marginally sub-optimal parameters.
 2 sperm analyses were all the sampling he had.